 If you are an original Nestle Toll House Cookie fan, my gluten free Toll House cookies version will knock your socks off!
-This is one of my very favorite recipes.
-I used the original Nestle recipe to preserve the true flavor of these cookies.
+This is one of my favorite recipes.
+I used the original Nestle recipe to preserve the authentic flavor of these cookies.
 This recipe makes chewy cookies that are full of melty chocolate chips!

-I can't wait to hear what you think of this incredible cookie recipe.
-I am a cookie fanatic.
 Did you know I have over 50 gluten free cookie recipes on my blog?
 Check out all of my delicious homemade gluten free cookie recipes!

 If you are looking for more guidance, my Gluten Free Cookie Troubleshooting Guide has a lot of great tips.

-Ingredient notes:
+Ingredient Notes:

-- Xanthan Gum - If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.
-The gluten free flour blends I tested both already contain a gum so no need to add more!
+- Xanthan Gum – If your gluten free flour blend doesnโt contain xanthan gum or guar gum, please add 1 teaspoon.
+The gluten free flour blends I tested both already contain a gum, so no need to add more!

-- Butter - Be sure your butter is softened at room temperature.
+- Butter – Be sure your butter is softened at room temperature.
+Use unsalted butter.

-- Vanilla extract - Use pure vanilla extract for the best flavor.
+- Vanilla Extract – Use pure vanilla extract for the best flavor.

-How to make Gluten Free Toll House Cookies:
+How To Make Gluten Free Toll House Cookies:

-You can also use a standing mixer with a paddle attachment or if you prefer, you can mix the ingredients by hand with a wooden spoon.
+You can also use a standing mixer with a paddle attachment, or if you prefer, you can mix the ingredients by hand with a wooden spoon.

 Step 3: Add the flour mixture a little at a time and use the electric mixer to mix them in.
 Repeat until all of the flour is mixed in.